-It’s hard to believe that the release of the PS3 was over a decade ago, in 2006.
-During that time, video game graphics and gameplay have only gotten more realistic.
+It’s hard to believe that the release of the PS3 was over a decade ago.
+During that time, video game graphics and gameplay have only gotten more realistic with PS4 games and will only get even better with the PS5.

 Grand Theft Auto V